JDIS/Platform-Backend/README.md

 You can then run `npm start` to launch the server in `dev` mode.

+## API
+The swagger API is available at `/api/swagger`.
+You will need to give it a cookie.

 ## Seed
 To seed the database, an admin needs to `POST` on the following endpoints:
 - `/api/languages/seed`